 The model represents the behavior of the system both before and after the fault has occurred.
-The generator(order VI) is an uncontrolled one and hence the system becomes unstable even after the fault is being cleared.
+The generator (order VI) is a controlled one with AVR of type III along with a PSS of type II.
+Hence the system becomes stable about 3.5 secs after the fault is being cleared.
 This can be clearly seen from the voltage profile at the fault bus.
-The system can be brought back to stable condition by adding more controls such as Power System Stabilizers (PSS) and Turbine governor (TG).
+The system is brought back to stable condition by adding AVR of type III along with a PSS of type II which are properly calibrated.